KredeGC/BitStream/README.md

 bit_writer writer(buffer, 4);

 // Write the value
 uint32_t value = 27; // We can choose any value below 2^5.
-Otherwise we need more bits writer.serialize_bits(value, 5);
+Otherwise we need more than 5 bits
+writer.serialize_bits(value, 5);

 // Flush the writer's remaining state into the buffer